-Edinboro Elementary School Student Handbook & Acceptable Use Policy Review Statement · 2024-25
+2024-2025 Student Handbook and Acceptable Use Policy Review Statement

-Each student and parent is required to sign the Student Handbook and Acceptable Use Policy Review Statement.
-Please access the Student Handbook for Edinboro Elementary on the school district's web site (www.generalmclane.net).
-You can find the information by clicking on the "Schools" tab, select Edinboro Elementary, and the Student Handbook link is on the left-hand side of the page.
-Once you have accessed the Student Handbook, which includes the Acceptable Use Policy, please read and discuss the information with your child.
-After reading and discussing the information, please sign the following statement, and return it to your child's homeroom teacher.
+Each student and parent is required to read and sign the Student Handbook and Acceptable Use Policy Review Statement at the beginning of the school year.
+You may access the Student Handbook for the student's school on the school district's web site (www.generalmclane.net).
+Once you have accessed the Student Handbook, please read and discuss the information with your child.